All about box turtles

 Reproduction

 Their sex organs are located in the cloaca.
 Courtship begins with the male circling and shoving the female and biting her carapace.
 Eventually, he grips the back of the female’s shell with his hind feet and positions himself over her to mate.
-If she’s receptive, she’ll use her hind legs to help him grasp.
-His penis is long, so at this point, the male leans back nearly to vertical, with the back edge of his carapace touching the ground while they’re joined together.
+If receptive, she’ll use her hind legs to help him grasp.
+His penis is long, so at this point, the male leans back nearly vertically, with the back edge of his carapace touching the ground while they’re joined together.
 There’s no guarantee the turtles will find a mate every year, but not to worry, females can store sperm for up to four years!
-Watch an awkward courtship and an overturned box turtle right himself.
+Watch an awkward courtship.

 Eggs

-Sometime in late spring to mid-summer, the female digs a hole in sandy or loamy soil, lays her eggs (usually four to six, called a clutch), then covers them up and goes away.
+Sometime in late spring to mid-summer, the female digs a hole in sandy or loamy soil, lays usually four to six eggs (called a clutch), then covers them up and goes away.
 Females inhabiting southern areas may have more than one clutch per year.
 The eggs are left on their own; their mother never returns to them or her hatchlings.

 Incubation, male-female determination